UWB-Biocomputing/WorkBench/docs/workbench_dashboard.md

 * Note that Simulation Parameter Information and BrainGrid Version can be updated in the builder after clicking "Derive New Activity"

 #### 3.3.3 An Activity can be replicated and re-ran as well.
 This is accomplished by clicking an Activity node with the "Builder Mode" toggled on.
-* Note that this makes an exact replica of the selected activity and only requires the user to specify the Simulation Folder Location (see
+* Note that this makes an exact replica of the selected activity and only requires the user to specify the Simulation Folder Location (see 3.3.6, bullet 2)
 ![alt text](images/ReRunAnActivity.PNG "ReRun An Activity")

 #### 3.3.4 When you are ready to derive a new activity, click "Derive New Activity".
 This will prompt you to provide a name for the derived activity.